CodeFac7ory/drag-n-drop-react/README.md

 Demonstrating drag and drop events to upload pictures to the web page, and after that they can be dragged across left and right panel.
 They are fit into 3 columns and 3 rows in the right panel.
-Height/width ratio should be preserved.
+Height/width ratio should be preserved and user can choose which part of the image to crop.

 Online demo: https://drag-drop-react.herokuapp.com/
 (might have slow start because Heroku free tier keeps apps dormant if they are not continuously used)